thoughtcroft/thoughtcroft.github.io/_posts/2006-07-21-error-referring-to-worksheets-by-name.md

 ---
 layout:   post
 title:    "Error when referring to Excel sheets collection by sheet name"
 date:     2006-07-21
+category: vba
-tags:   [excel, worksheet, vba]
+tags:
+  - access
+  - excel
+  - textfield
+  - worksheet
+  - vba
 ---

 I've just had a frustrating couple of hours dealing with what appears to